Big Sky (song): Recording and release

 "Big Sky" was among the last tracks recorded for The Kinks Are the Village Green Preservation Society.
 The Kinks recorded it in October 1968 during a series of sessions meant to increase the album from twelve to fifteen songs.
-Due to the nine-month gap between its writing and recording, Miller suggests that Davies may have initially intended to keep the song for a solo album, but that once plans for a possible solo project had dissolved, he instead opted to include it on Village Green.
+Due to the nine-month gap between its writing and recording, Miller suggests that Ray may have initially intended to keep the song for a solo album, but that once plans for a possible solo project had dissolved, he instead opted to include it on Village Green.

 The band recorded "Big Sky" in Pye Studio 2, one of two basement studios at Pye Records' London offices.
-Davies is credited as the song's producer, while Pye's in-house engineer Brian Humphries operated the four-track mixing console.
-It features Davies on lead vocal, alternating between singing and speaking; Davies interpreted the spoken section as being "like the voice of God", while his brother, Dave Davies, later suggested he was impersonating American actor Burt Lancaster.
-Other vocal contributions include a shared harmony vocal between the brothers, as well as a wordless falsetto harmony from Ray Davies' wife, Rasa Davies.
+Ray is credited as the song's producer, while Pye's in-house engineer Brian Humphries operated the four-track mixing console.
+It features Ray on lead vocal, alternating between singing and speaking; Ray interpreted the spoken section as being "like the voice of God", while his brother, Dave Davies, later suggested he was impersonating American actor Burt Lancaster.
+Other vocal contributions include a shared harmony vocal between the brothers, as well as a wordless falsetto harmony from Ray's wife, Rasa Davies.
 For the instrumentation, Dave plays what Kitts describes as a "muscular, hard-pushing guitar riff", alongside the "forceful drumming" of Mick Avory.

 Pye released Village Green in the United Kingdom on 22 November 1968, sequencing "Big Sky" on side one between "Last of the Steam-Powered Trains" and "Sitting by the Riverside".
-Reflecting in 1984, Ray Davies expressed that "Big Sky" was one of his favourite songs, though he was unsatisfied with the finished recording, finding his vocal performance and the production wanting.
+Reflecting in 1984, Ray expressed that "Big Sky" was one of his favourite songs, though he was unsatisfied with the finished recording, finding his vocal performance and the production wanting.

 Critical reception

 Contemporary reviews

 While Village Green generally went unnoticed by contemporary critics and listeners, the founder of Crawdaddy magazine, Paul Williams, published an influential guest-review in the 14 June 1969 issue of Rolling Stone magazine.
-In it, he declares Davies a genius, further writing that "[h]earing 'Big Sky' on this new album, I know we'll get along just fine."
+In it, he declares Ray a genius, further writing that "[h]earing 'Big Sky' on this new album, I know we'll get along just fine."
 He singles out the line, "I think of the big sky and nothing matters much to me", describing it as an experience he has shared.
 In the April 1969 edition of The Village Voice, critic Robert Christgau characterises "Big Sky" as "an acrimonious anti-religious song which exemplifies fictional song technique", and that it achieves the difficult task of writing a song that says, "'God is horrible because he lets people suffer.'"